Henrique-Baumegger/godot-fims_food/ReadMe.md

 - Real icon on dobloons
 - Real icons for chef hats

-- Make death animation for custommers: normal sprite gets blacker and fades, new sprite appears
+- Make death animation for custommers: normal sprite gets more purple and fades, new sprite appears

 -Shop: One shop visit inbetween days.
 The more you buy of an ingredient/drink in a single shop visit, the cheaper it gets,